 - Blend briefly, then rest 2 to 3 minutes to hydrate the oats.

-- Cook until steam slows and the color is deep golden.
-Let finished waffles cool on a rack so edges stay crisp.
+- Cook until the surface is golden and the waffle releases easily from the plates.
+Let finished waffles cool on a rack so the edges stay crisp.

 Greek Yogurt Protein Waffles (swap for cottage cheese)